 This is not only the main and the most recognizable landmark of the city, but the highest cathedral of Solothurn as well, not to notice which one is simply not possible.
 This is the first cathedral you will see if you start from the eastern gate (Baseltor) of the city walls.
 The already mentioned street Hauptgasse heads to the east from here.

-The cathedral was created in the 18th century.
+The construction of the cathedral dates back to the 18th century.
 The architect of the cathedral – Gaetano Matteo Pisoni – was forced to confine himself in the exterior of the cathedral to the classical Italian style.
 Inside, he decided to sweep with all the magnificence of the Baroque style, so that now the cathedral of Solothurn is considered one of the best examples of late baroque in Switzerland.

 Enjoy a spectacular panorama from atop the cathedral!